JSpaceTeam/js-yang-model/docs/YangAsDataModelLang.md

-##YANG as DDL for CSP Micro Services
+##YANG as the modeling language for CSP Micro Services
 -----------------

 ###1.
 Introduction